-Join NASA for a Facebook Live and a behind-the-scenes look at the upcoming Parker Solar Probe!
-Come inside the clean room at Johns Hopkins APL and learn about this historic mission, the revolutionary spacecraft, and the people who are making it possible https://www.facebook.com/NASAsunscience
+Rewatch the Facebook Live as NASA took us on a behind-the-scenes look at the upcoming Parker Solar Probe!
+Come inside the clean room at Johns Hopkins APL and learn more about this historic mission, the revolutionary spacecraft, and the people who are making it possible https://www.facebook.com/NAS

 All components of the United Launch Alliance Delta IV Heavy rocket that will launch NASA’s Parker Solar Probe have arrived for prelaunch processing at Florida’s Cape Canaveral Air Force Station.